-From engines to "smart" buildings and even the human body, research in dynamics and control is crucial to the efficient monitoring, control and design of complex systems.
-Building on first principles in mathematics and physics, we bring a model-based approach to a wide range of environmental, commercial, social, and biomedical design challenges.
+From internal combustion engines and hybrid electric vehicles to "smart" buildings and even the human body – research in dynamics and control is crucial to the efficient monitoring, control and design of complex systems.
+Based on first principles in mathematics and physics, we bring a model-based approach to a wide range of environmental, commercial, social, and biomedical design challenges.

 In our research (find a list of research projects here), we focus on the topics of control-oriented modeling, dynamic optimization and the design of feedback control systems.
 Our primary objective is to combine scientific depth with relevant engineering applications.
 In close collaboration with our industrial partners, we aim to bridge the gap between theory and real-world problems.

 Historically, our research focused on automotive applications, i.e., internal combustion engines and vehicle propulsion systems.
 Early achievements were for example the very precise air-to-fuel ratio control for gasoline engines that was the enabler for very low pollutant emissions.
 Our extensive contributions to this field are summarized in our monographs vehicle propulsion systems and engine systems and are are taught in our corresponding two engineering master's lectures vehicle propulsion systems and engine systems which we teach during the fall term every year.
 We then extended our research to include vehicles as a whole in order to show how their energy demand can be reduced by intelligent control.
 For the PacCarII team, dynamic optimization was crucial for setting the Guinness World Record of the most fuel-efficient vehicle.
 Later, we applied similar ideas to the control and design optimization of complete vehicle powertrains, and in particular of hybrid electric vehicles.